Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 First, I did a bunch of extensive testing to verify that it didn't produce artifacts like jcodec.
 I did end up having to fix some deprecated code and fix a few things to make it work, but came to the conclusion that with some more customization it would indeed work.

-Thankfully, although I've never written in Kotlin before, the transition was pretty smooth with Android Studios Java to Kotlin converter, the Kotlin manual, and a bunch of online searches.
+Thankfully, although I've never written in Kotlin before, the transition was pretty smooth with Android Studio's Java to Kotlin converter, the Kotlin manual, and a bunch of online searches.
 The most difficult part was wrapping my head around Kotlin's coroutines, but thanks to some articles online I was able to solve the problem I was having.

 The end result was a much faster, more lightweight renderer than the one written in Java with jcodec.
 Plus, since the Kotlin version was a smaller package which I pulled directly into the source, I could benefit from being able to make edits/fixes for Velocity Lapse's specific use case.